hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/README.md

 `albums.js` controller updated: attempting this all in a single function was not working - successful response being sent but no deletion actually happening.
 Solution came in the form of separate nested functions: the original `album_delete` functions finds the Album by `id`, the first nested function then finds and deletes the reviews referenced in the found album, then the second nested function deletes the found album.

+### 08/09/23:

+#### Accessibility:

+First - I will do a bit of reading: been a long time since I have focused specifically on accessibility and it would be good to have a refresher!
+Fromo this I have put together the below checklist:

+##### Accessibilty checklist:
+- Ensure correct semantic HTML elements are in use across all views
+- Use clear language wherever possible
+- Alt text for images
+    -   _even an empty `alt` attribute is preferable to none_
+- WAI-ARIA:
+    -   `role`
+    -   `aria-required` in forms
+    -   `aria_label` and/or `aria-labelledby`
+    -
+- High-contrast/dark mode
+- Clear error messaging on forms
+- Client-side validation on forms

 ## Main Features & Fixes before rehost:
 **In bold if done.**
 - **Implement image upload to S3 bucket (required due to Heroku's ephemeral file storage and associated loss of uploads)**
-- Ensure user sessions persist - at present these are lost on server restart.
-Use local storage?
+- _Ensure user sessions persist - at present these are lost on server restart.
+Use local storage?_
     - _Is this going to be that much of an issue in 'production'?
 Only really a problem in development where the localhost is being stopped and started frequently...?_
 - **Add review link to be moved into album detail, album selection to be automatic on this basis.**
 - **Implement filter by genre / artist / user.**
-- Delete orphaned reviews when album deleted.
+- **Delete orphaned reviews when album deleted.**
+- Delete album artwork image from S3 bucket when album deleted
 - **Update error pages/messages.**
     - **Add flash messages for sign up - at present this does not display.**
 - Ensure full mobile responsiveness.
 - Ensure all accessibility features present.

 ## Minor issues:
 - Clear text from Content upon first input in AddReview.

+## Housekeeping:
+- Ensure robust and clear error handling
+- Clear unneeded comments / `console.log()`s
+- Refactor where possible
+- Ensure consistent style across codebase